Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 	- **Pros**:
 		- Would be semi-easy to implement (Lots of people have done it before and documentation looks simple enough)
 		- Having friend integration with Steam would make comparing times easy
 		- I can store a stupid amount of data per entry using SteamCloud integration (Demo recordings should only end up being a couple hundred KB.
-Would have to find some way of keeping track and referencing these SteamCloud files from the leaderboard though.)
+Would have to find some way of keeping track and referencing these SteamCloud files from the leaderboard entries though.)
 	- **Cons**:
 		- Would lock me into the Steam ecosystem and game couldn't be released to other storefronts without a new *separate* leaderboard-system.

 ---
 ## Rewards and Unlockables
-The game will have one Achievement:
-	Catalyst: Reach the Bottom
+The game will have one Achievement: [ Catalyst: Reach the Bottom ]

 Defeating the Catalyst will change the background on the main menu